 We offer custom stretcher bars and braces in two kiln dried wood species: Tulip-poplar (Liriodendron tulipifera L.) and American Basswood (Tilia Americana).

-All of our stretcher bars and cross braces are fully keyable with wooden wedges.
+All of our stretcher bars and cross braces are fully keyable and come with engineered injection molded wedges.
 Bar and brace joints are mortised and tenoned to allow proper tensioning of the canvas while maintaining strong connections.
+Stretchers are shipped as unassembled bars unless canvas stretching service is requested.

 To place an order or to receive a quote for customized stretchers, including large folding stretchers, stretchers in fractions, metric sizes, non-rectangular shapes, stretched and primed canvases, or any other custom specifications, please submit a Request a Quote form.